puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_gce.markdown

     networks: nic0: 10.240.229.40
     disks: : scratch read-write

-The result gives you a list of the instances running in each geographical zone (this example only shows two of the available zones).
+The output gives you a list of instances running in each geographical zone (this example only shows two of the available zones).
 You can see that there is one registered instance on GCE.
 The information that's provided for the instance includes the SSH key used to establish the connection, the type of project--in this case, n1-standard-1--which was set during registration, and the image that the instance contains.
 Here, the image is a Debian Wheezy OS.

 **Note:** If you have no instances running, each zone that's listed will give the message, "no instances in zone."

 Creating a new GCE instance
 -----

 New instances are created using the `node_gce create` or the `node_gce bootstrap` actions.
-The `create` action simply builds a new GCE machine instance.
-The `bootstrap` "wrapper" action creates, classifies, and then initializes the node all in one command.
+The `create` action simply builds a new GCE machine instance, whereas `bootstrap` is a "wrapper" action that creates, classifies, and then initializes the node all in one command.

 ### Using `create`